Indigenous Circle of Empowerment (ICE)

 The Indigenous Circle of Empowerment (ICE) is a student leadership development program rooted in culture and focused on self-development and community engagement.

-We are so excited to announce that the Indigenous Circle of Empowerment will be returning for the 2021-2022 academic year.
-We will start off virtually and move to in-person meetings as it becomes safe to do so again.
+We are so excited to announce that we are now accepting applicants for the Indigenous Circle of Empowerment for the 2022-2023 academic year.

 If you are interested in developing your leadership skills, connecting with your culture, discovering your strengths, expanding your network, volunteering in the community with other students, and working on impactful projects, the Indigenous Circle of Empowerment may be the program for you!

 To apply to become a member of ICE, you must: